60-second summary

 These include:

-• To cover the cost of funerals - the average cost of a funeral is now £8,864, according to the SunLife Cost of Dying Report 2022.
+To cover the cost of your funeral - the cost of a basic funeral is now £4,285, according to the SunLife Cost of Dying Report 2025.
 Having insurance in place could mean your family gets a payout to help towards the cost of your service if the worst happens.
 Learn more in our guide to funeral cover.

 Who doesn’t need life insurance?

-• You’re too young – while it might seem obvious, children don’t need to take out life insurance.
-Similarly, students may not need life cover, if they don’t have anyone depending on them financially.
-However, there may be advantages to getting life insurance while you’re relatively young and healthy, as the premiums are likely to be cheaper.
+You’re too young – while it might seem obvious, children don’t need to take out life insurance.
+Similarly, students and other young adults may not need life cover, if they don’t have anyone depending on them financially.

 Do I need life insurance if I have death in service cover?